steven05sanchez/Enterprise-IAM-Lab/README.md

 Review the authentication methods available in Microsoft Entra ID.

-## Tasks Completed
+### Tasks Completed

 - Reviewed available authentication methods
-- Learned how organizations manage sign-in options for users
+- Learned how organizations manage secure sign-in options for users

-## What I Learned
+### What I Learned

-I learned that organizations can control which authentication methods users are allowed to use in order to improve account security while still providing flexibility.
+This phase helped me understand how organizations control which authentication methods users are allowed to use while balancing security and usability.

 ---